-Cardiac MRIs use radiofrequency waves and magnets to create detailed 3D still images and real-time videos of your heart and circulatory system.
+Cardiac MRIs use radiofrequency waves and magnets to create detailed 3D dynamic images and real-time videos of your heart and circulatory system.
 These images provide a clear view of your heart’s chambers, valves, and blood vessels in motion.
 Cardiac MRIs are often far superior to conventional imaging methods, usually eliminating the need for invasive procedures such as cardiac catheterization and transesophageal echocardiography.

 Advantages of a cardiac MRI include:

 How long does a cardiac MRI take?
 You may have your results and diagnosis within 24 hours of undergoing this 45-minute procedure.
 Often, your clinician will receive the results before you get home.

-Our heart specialists rely on cardiac MRIs to make an accurate diagnosis, streamline your pre-operative tests, and eliminate the need for separate procedures, such as echocardiograms and nuclear stress tests.
+Our heart specialists rely on cardiac MRIs to make an accurate diagnosis, streamline your preoperative tests, and eliminate the need for separate procedures, such as echocardiograms and nuclear stress tests.
 Our team of advanced cardiologists have unique training at some of the most prestigious centers in the country and are advancing the field of CMR every year.
 Application of this knowledge saves and changes lives on a daily basis and is readily available at AGH.

 We offer you:

-- Skilled team of experts: Our team of dedicated and highly trained imaging cardiologists, a specialized cardiac physicist, advanced cardiology imaging fellows, MRI technicians, imaging analysts, nurses, and support staff work collaboratively to provide you with a quick diagnosis and appropriate treatment plan.
+Our team of dedicated and highly trained imaging cardiologists, a specialized cardiac physicist, advanced cardiology imaging fellows, MRI technicians, imaging analysts, nurses, and support staff work collaboratively to provide you with a quick diagnosis and help define an appropriate treatment plan.
 They can also determine whether you can have an MRI with a pacemaker, making careful adjustments to both your device and the MRI scanner to perform the study safely.

-- Women-specific care: We were one of the first centers in the country to prove that cardiac MRI is more effective at detecting heart disease in women than traditional methods, such as catheterizations and nuclear stress tests.
+AHN was one of the first hospital systems in the country to prove that cardiac MRI is more effective at detecting heart disease in women than traditional methods, such as catheterizations and nuclear stress tests.
 This unique capability is offered at fewer than 10 other programs in the country and is supported by numerous peer- reviewed scientific papers for its many benefits.

-- Aid for other conditions: Our team partners with AHN radiology experts to interpret non-cardiac images, particularly for those with implanted magnetic devices.
+Our team partners with AHN radiology experts to interpret non-cardiac images, particularly for those with implanted magnetic devices.
 We perform tests for patients with neurological and orthopaedic problems.
 We also perform presurgical cardiac scans for liver transplant candidates to ensure that heart and vascular systems can handle the stress of surgery.

-- Novel approaches: When appropriate, you may choose to participate in imaging research studies overseen by the AHN Cardiovascular Research Institute.
+When appropriate, and upon invitation, you may choose to participate in imaging research studies overseen by the AHN Cardiovascular Research Institute.
 AHN hosts a variety of pharmacologic and registry studies, many of which offer compensation for your efforts.